Introduction

 What Skills Do You Need for Your DevOps Career?

-If you're considering a career in DevOps, there are some key skills that can help you succeed.
-Here are some of the most important skills for a DevOps engineer:
+If you're considering a DevOps career path, there are some key skills that can help you succeed.
+Here are some of the most important skills and DevOps tools used by engineers:

 Types of DevOps Engineers: Job Roles You Should Know